tjyacoub/Pneumonia/README.md

 # Pneumonia
-Analysis of transcriptomic data related to pneumonia
+Analysis of transcriptomic data related to pneumonia.